Project case study

 PreventativeAccess restriction or validation rule

-DetectiveAudit log or exception report
+DetectiveAudit log, reconciliation check, or exception report

 CorrectiveRecovery process or manual correction